eann116/itp/itpfinal/beatles/README.md

 ### Second Idea: Markov Chain Model
 With a suggestion from my friend Chris, he said that the Markov Model would prove to be a lot easier with similar results.
-In this scenario,
+In this scenario, we use the Markov model to predict the next words in dataset, which creates essentially a new line of lyrics.

+The BIGGER the dataset, the more variety of lyrics there can be.

+Here is where the biggest errors occurred.

+#### .csv file into .txt file into *neither*

 ![Alt text](Screenshot 2025-11-25 at 12.55.46 AM)